ub-os/puck/puck/Resources/Private/JavaScript/_jcores/README.md

 <button data-handler="dropdown.toggle"
         data-dropdown.toggle.set-class="-active">Menu</button>
 ```
 Handlers call methods with its parameters as the first argument, and the event object as the second argument.
-It is highly recommended to use a destructured params object with default values.
+It is highly recommended to use a destructured parameters object with default values.

 ### Using connected elements

 Instead of using a handler, we might also want to connect our button directly with our dropdown aspect.
 This is useful if we want to change an attribute on the button when the dropdown is open, for example.

 First, we define the connected element type with the static property `connectedElements`.
 Then, we define a method `[connectedElementType]ElementConnected` that is called when a connected element is added to the DOM.
-The connected elements are accessible via `this.[connectedElementType]Elements`.
+The connected elements are accessible via `this.[connectedElementType]Elements`, the first connected element of a a type via `this.[connectedElementType]Element`.
 ```javascript
 export default class Dropdown extends Aspect {
     static attributes = {